 You are your child’s most important sex educator, even if you say nothing at all.
-Here are some information and things to think about if you want to prepare your child for healthy sexual development.
+Here is some information and things to think about if you want to prepare your child for healthy sexual development.

 Preparing in advance

 If the topic of sexuality has not come up yet, take the time to get yourself ready.

 Determine your own values and what kind of information you are comfortable talking about.
 Our section on Healthy Sexual Development can help you think about your values.

 Take inventory of your knowledge.
 What and how did you first learn about sexuality and sexual health when you were young?
 What worked for you?
 What did not?
 While your child’s experience will be their own, it can be helpful to reflect on your own learning.
 If there are topics you feel you don’t know enough about, explore the resources and links on this page; you will find evidence-informed, non-judgmental facts about likely any question you have.